lucj/sophia.events/README.md

 $ cd www && ./test.sh
 ```

-A web server is run locally, the timeline is available on port 8000
+A web server is run in a Docker container.
+The port to use is provided at the end of the output.

 ## Status